The Classification of Two-Dimensional Extended Topological Field Theories: Extended Topological Field Theories

-Previous attempts at defining the bordism bicategory have been made in \cite{KL01} and \cite{Morton07}, but neither of these is quite adequate.
+Previous constructions of objects similar to the bordism bicategory have been made in \cite{KL01} and \cite{Morton07}, but neither of these is quite adequate.
 First, they essentially ignore the {\em symmetric monoidal} structure on the bordism bicategory, which is essential to define extended topological field theories.
-This is perhaps understandable, since they did not have available the results of Chapter \ref{SymMonBicatChapt}.
+This is perhaps understandable, since they did not have available the results of Chapter~\ref{SymMonBicatChapt}.
 More importantly, neither \cite{KL01} nor \cite{Morton07}, discuss the issue of gluing bordisms in sufficient detail to adapt their definition to a bicategory of bordisms with structure.
-The main issue is that when one glues two smooth manifolds along a common boundary, the resulting space, $W \cup_Y W'$, which is a topological manifold, does not have a unique smooth structure extending those on $W$ and $W'$.
-While any two choices of such smooth structure result in diffeomorphic manifolds, this diffeomorphism is not {\em canonical}.
-In the 1-categorical bordism category, this issue is easily swept under the rug.
-But in the higher categorical setting it must be dealt with.
-Kerler-Lyubashenko \cite{KL01} and Morton \cite{Morton07}, narrowly avoid this issue.

 After introducing a naive version of the bordism bicategory, we give an improved version using manifolds which are equipped with a germ of a $d$-dimensional manifold containing them.
 These can be used for one method of solving the gluing problem and also for defining the bordism bicategory with structure.
 The types of structures that can be used are very general, and include orientations, spin structures, and $G$-principal bundles.